miggyAoanan/movie-review-app/README.md

 <h1 align="center">Movie Review App</h1>
-<h3 align="center">This app allow users to find the best film to watch base on the user ratings and reviews.Also, it allows administrators to manage the movie catalogue information about the movies, actors, movie reviews (like Netflix or Amazon Prime)</h3>
+<h3 align="center">This app allow users to find the best film to watch base on the user ratings and reviews.
+Also, it allows administrators to manage the movie catalogue information about the movies, actors, movie reviews (like Netflix or Amazon Prime)</h3>

 <img src="https://github.com/miggyAoanan/movie-review-app/blob/main/homepage%20.jpg?raw=true" alt="screenhot"/>